Jeni-D/PUBLIC/Activity 2.1.1.md

 ----------
 ##### *Flow: Network*
-* Use to show high traffic locations for servicing team.
+* Use to show high traffic locations for servicing team. (i.e.: CAT Claims who have to travel)
   *  Show opportunities of where we can build hub offices to assist our team in servicing customers